-Joanna Clare, who hails from Central New York, is a acclaimed Irish fiddler and violinist and recently released her debut album, To Keep the Candle Burning.
-It features multiple Irish musicians and a dancer who are all highly involved in the Mid-Atlantic Irish music scene.
-To Keep the Candle Burning is dedicated to the many traditional Irish musicians who inspired her throughout her childhood.
+Joanna Clare hails from Central New York and is an acclaimed Irish fiddler and violinist.
+She recently released her debut album, To Keep the Candle Burning.
+The album is dedicated to the many traditional Irish musicians who inspired her throughout her childhood.
 The album is comprised of traditional tunes she learned either directly from these musicians or from their recordings, as well as some newly composed tunes.
-Joanna has won numerous awards for her talents as a fiddler and as a composer (or tunesmith as she prefers to call herself).
-Most recently, she qualified to represent the United States in the 2022 All-Ireland Fleadh Cheoil in Mullingar, where she will be competing in the O18 Fiddle, O18 Fiddle Slow Airs, and Newly Composed Tunes competitions.
-Joanna is soon to relocate back to Baltimore where she earned her degree in materials science and engineering from Johns Hopkins University.
-There she will help to keep the traditional Irish arts alive through performance and pedagogy.
+Joanna has won numerous awards for her talents as a fiddler and as a composer (or tunesmith, as she prefers to call herself).
+In 2021 she was awarded Runner Up at the All-Ireland Fleadh Fest in Sligo, Ireland for the senior fiddle slow airs competition.
+Joanna lives in Baltimore, Maryland where she earned her degree in materials science and engineering from Johns Hopkins University.
+There she works as a manufacturing engineer and keeps the traditional Irish arts alive through performance and pedagogy.
 She is a member of the bands Celtic Corridor, Mount Clare, and The Good Folk, and teaches at The Baltimore Irish Music School and The Baltimore Muisc Company.

 The Word Around Town